delphix-integrations/terraform-provider-delphix/docs/resources/appdata_dsource.md

 * `parameters` - (Optional) The JSON payload is based on the type of dSource being created.
 Different data sources require different parameters.

 * `sync_parameters` - (Optional) The JSON payload conforming to the snapshot parameters definition in a LUA toolkit or platform plugin.

+* `skip_wait_for_snapshot_creation` - (Optional) By default this resource waits for snapshot to be created post dsource creation , default behaviour can be skipped by setting this parameter to true.

+* `wait_time` - (Optional) By default this resource waits for snapshot to be created for 3 minuites , this pameter can be used to set the wait_time in minutes as per need.